espenabr/turbothink/README.md

 for many use cases.

 This is a standalone client-side web application and does not submit any data to a server except the OpenAI API.
-The gpt-4 model is used by default, but other OpenAI chat completion APIs should also work.
+The `gpt-4` model is used by default, but other OpenAI chat completion APIs should work as well.

 All data is stored in your browser's local storage.